defenseunicorns/uds-cli/docs/overrides.md

     test_secret: test.cert
 ```

-This means when `test.cert` is evalutated it will first be appended to the config path like so `src/test/bundles/07-helm-overrides/variable-files/test.cert`.
+This means when `test.cert` is evaluated it will first be appended to the config path like so `src/test/bundles/07-helm-overrides/variable-files/test.cert`.

 If the file path is already set to the same relative path as the config, then no merging will take place.